puddlejumper26/hotel-store/README.md

 - The same reason as above, `Admin panel` - `Orders`
   - Data could not be displayed
   - When the order was submitted in the checkout component, the status code is 204 (No Content)

+# 5 Conclusion
+- Need to know more about backend knowledge in order to handle the entire system
+- Need to know more about the Authenticaition
+- Vue is much lighter, I have huge interest to learn it